afollestad/material-dialogs/README.md

 You can choose which one to use based on which actions you make visible, and which actions need to trigger an event.
-If you pass text to an action, it will become visible (not including the positive action which is always visible and will default to 'Accept' unless you make the dialog a list dialog).
+If you pass text to an action, it will become visible (not including the positive action which is always visible and will default to 'OK' unless you make the dialog a list dialog).
 You don't need a callback to make actions visible.
 But the dialog will not dismiss when an action is pressed if no callback is set for it.

 ---